romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In the context of consuming workflows in GitHub Actions, which of the following is a correct method to specify a dependency between jobs?
+Q: In the context of consuming workflows in GitHub Actions, which of the following is a correct method to specify a dependency between jobs?
 <details><summary>Show the answer</summary><p>

 - **Use the needs keyword in the job that depends on the completion of another job**